benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-rural.md

         Moderate condition of infrastructure with plans for repair or revitalization
       level3: >
-        New infrastructure and capacity to incorporate AAM operations and tenants
+        New infrastructure and capacity to incorporate UAM operations and tenants
       guidebooksection:
         - 'Ch.
-6.10: AAM for Airport Master Planning'
+6.10: UAM for Airport Master Planning'
     - question: >
         Are you aware of the development goals for the adjacent land surrounding your airport?